Skip to main content

 fory.register(MyClass, type_id=123, serializer=custom_serializer)

-# Type registration by name (for cross-language mode)
+# Type registration by name

-fory.register(MyClass, typename="my.package.MyClass")
+fory.register(MyClass, name="my.package.MyClass")

-fory.register(MyClass, typename="my.package.MyClass", serializer=custom_serializer)
+fory.register(MyClass, name="my.package.MyClass", serializer=custom_serializer)

-Use Case Pure Python applications Multi-language systems
+Use case Pure Python applications Multi-language systems

 Compatibility Python only Java, Go, Rust, C++, JavaScript, etc.

-Local Classes ✓ Supported ✗ Not allowed
+Local classes Supported with trusted dynamic deserialization Not allowed

-Dynamic Classes ✓ Supported ✗ Not allowed
+Dynamic classes Supported with trusted dynamic deserialization Not allowed

-Python Mode (xlang=False)
+Native Mode (xlang=False)

 import pyfory

-# Full Python compatibility mode
+# Python native mode

 fory = pyfory.Fory(xlang=False, ref=True, strict=False)